J.P. Crawford Player Props: Mariners vs. Athletics

 Athletics Pitching Rankings

-- The Athletics pitching staff ranks 28th in MLB with a collective 7.7 strikeouts per nine innings.
+- The pitching staff for the Athletics has a collective 7.8 K/9, the fourth-worst in MLB.

-- The Athletics have the last-ranked team ERA among all league pitching staffs (6.95).
+- The Athletics have the last-ranked team ERA among all MLB pitching staffs (6.95).

-- Athletics pitchers combine to give up the most home runs in baseball (85 total, 1.7 per game).
+- The Athletics surrender the most home runs in baseball (86 total, 1.7 per game).

-- Waldichuk gets the start for the Athletics, his 10th of the season.
-He is 1-3 with a 6.85 ERA and 39 strikeouts through 46 2/3 innings pitched.
+- Sears gets the start for the Athletics, his 10th of the season.
+He is 0-3 with a 4.99 ERA and 51 strikeouts in 48 2/3 innings pitched.

-- The left-hander's most recent time out came on Saturday against the Houston Astros, when he tossed five innings, surrendering three earned runs while giving up five hits.
+- The left-hander's last time out was on Saturday against the Houston Astros, when he went six innings, surrendering two earned runs while giving up five hits.

-- The 25-year-old has an ERA of 6.85, with 7.6 strikeouts per nine innings, in nine games this season.
-Opponents are batting .306 against him.
+- In nine games this season, the 27-year-old has a 4.99 ERA and 9.4 strikeouts per nine innings, while giving up a batting average of .246 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.